PiERN: Token-Level Routing for Integrating High-Precision Computation and Reasoning: Introduction

-To compensate for this deficiency, researchers have mainly adopted two approaches.
-The first is to perform end-to-end finetuning of LLMs, enabling them to directly learn numerical computation capabilities.
-However, this approach does not fundamentally resolve the accuracy issue: when multi-step calculations or PDE solving for complex systems are involved, the model still deviates from the true solution due to error accumulation \citep{Qian2022LimitationsOL,Feng2024}, failing to meet the requirements of high-precision computation and solution stability in scientific and engineering applications.
-The second approach is based on multi-agent systems that invoke external experts: LLMs act as the central decision-making brain \citep{Schick2023Toolformer,wu2023autogen,li2025searcho1agenticsearchenhancedlarge}, responsible for functions such as task understanding and scheduling, while external experts are responsible for executing specific high-precision computations.
-Although this approach ensures the accuracy of numerical computation results, it inevitably introduces additional communication and coordination overhead, leading to low reasoning efficiency, high response latency \citep{chen2024optima}, and limited scalability in large-scale deployments.

-Recent work has explored directly integrating high-precision numerical computation capabilities into language modeling. \citet{wu2024scalingparticlecollisiondata} employs a binary encoding approach for joint pre-training of text and large-scale numerical experimental data, while Abacus Embedding enhances the generalization performance of Transformers on arithmetic tasks \citep{mcleish2024transformers}.
-These explorations demonstrate potential in specific tasks, but can be difficult to extend to complex multi-step reasoning and high-precision scenarios, due to insufficient and inflexible computation-reasoning integration.
+To compensate for this deficiency, existing studies have mainly pursued two approaches.
+The first approach is to perform end-to-end finetuning of LLMs, enabling them to directly learn numerical computation capabilities.
+However, it often remain insufficient when the task inputs and outputs take the form of high-dimensional numerical matrices or spatiotemporal grid solutions (e.g., PDE solution fields) \citep{bao2025texttrainedllmszeroshotextrapolate, 10.1093/jamia/ocae090, YANG2025107455}, and may face catastrophic forgetting \citep{li-etal-2024-revisiting, kotha2024understandingcatastrophicforgettinglanguage}.
+The second approach is based on multi-agent systems that invoke external experts, where LLMs act as the central brain \citep{Schick2023Toolformer,wu2023autogen,li2025searcho1agenticsearchenhancedlarge}, responsible for functions such as task understanding and scheduling, while external experts are responsible for executing specific high-precision computations.
+Although this approach ensures the accuracy, it inevitably introduces additional communication and coordination overhead, leading to low reasoning efficiency, high response latency, large GPU energy consumption \citep{chen2024optima}, and limited scalability in large-scale deployments.
+Recent work has explored directly integrating high-precision computation capabilities into language modeling \citep{wu2024scalingparticlecollisiondata, mcleish2024transformers}.
+Although these approaches demonstrate promising performance on specific tasks, they still remain difficult to extend to more complex computation–reasoning scenarios such as text-to-computation and multi-step computation, due to the lack of coupling computation with reasoning at the architectural level.